 We are currently launching Caravana Farmworker Clinic which brings holistic health resources out into the vineyards of Sonoma County.
-We are partnered with United Farm Workers, Lideres Campesinas and Graton Day Labor Center to empower holistic health through the organization of Know Your Rights Trainings […]
+We are partnered with Lideres Campesinas, Graton Day Labor Center and Nuestra Comunidad to empower holistic health through the organization of Know Your Rights Trainings and […]

 Promotora (pro-mo-tor-a): community health worker who is rising up to lead, advocate, educate, mentor, and translate health programming in their own community After months of sharing recipes and shelter-in-place screen shots of potted plants, our team of Promotoras gathered in the fields for a healing […]

 The Botanical Bus: Bilingual Mobile Herb Clinic and non-profit Daily Acts are distributing 1,500 garden kits to Latinx community members experiencing food insecurity in Sonoma County.
 We are partnering with United Farm Workers, Graton Day Labor Center, La Luz Center, La Plaza, CAP Sonoma and […]

 Our first workshop in the community garden at Corazon Healdsburg felt like picnic lunch with old friends.
 We stared in the garden, harvesting Calendula flowers for next month’s medicine oil making workshop.
 Dozens of radical Calendula plants have broken free of their garden beds to take over the space, which consists of 20 something plots tended by neighborhood families.
 So far we have yarrow, california poppy, white sage, valerian, epazote, lemon balm, peppermint, and borage growing in abundance.
 Jose and Mercedes, who live around the corner, come everyday with their son to water.